Skip to main content

 #

 • Supermarkets and despensas: Large supermarkets, smaller shops, and neighborhood despensas handle the holiday differently.
-Many remain closed or open only for reduced hours.
-If you want to be safe, it is better to shop no later than the day before.
+Many remain closed or open only for shortened hours.
+If you want to be on the safe side, it is better to shop no later than the day before.

 • Shopping centers, restaurants, and mercados: The same applies here: depending on the city and operator, the holiday can look very different.
-Some areas stay closed, others open later or only partially.
-It is best to check current information locally or on social media pages.
+Some areas remain closed, others open later or only partially.
+It is best to check current information directly on site or on social media pages.

 • Banks, money, and authorities: Banks and public offices remain closed.
-ATMs and digital payments usually continue to work, but it still makes sense to plan ahead and have some cash.
+ATMs and digital payments generally continue to work, but it still makes sense to plan some cash in advance.

-• Pharmacies, gas stations, and other important errands: Especially for medicine, fuel, or urgent shopping, you should not wait until the holiday itself.
-Which places are open often depends on the area and the operator.
+• Pharmacies, gas stations, and other important errands: Especially when it comes to medication, fuel, or urgent shopping, you should not wait until the holiday.
+Which places are open often depends on the area and the respective operator.

 Traffic & Travel